Christa McAuliffe was supposed to be the first American civilian in space — but her story ended in tragedy when her space shuttle exploded in 1986.

 How Christa McAuliffe Won A Spot On The Space Shuttle Challenger

 Born in 1948, Christa Corrigan McAuliffe grew up in suburban Massachusetts.
-According to Encyclopedia Britannica, she began teaching in 1970, and she impressed her students and colleagues alike with her drive and dedication.
+She began teaching in 1970, and she impressed her students and colleagues alike with her drive and dedication.

 That same year, she married Steve McAuliffe, and they soon welcomed two children: Scott and Caroline.